Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 ### Background

-This document has been written to illustrate the possibility of a generic approach for icons within GPZ files.
+This document has been written to illustrate the possibility of a generic approach for icon usage within GPX / GPZ files.

 There are at least a couple of Android apps which already support GPZ files and custom icons via the `<sym>` element.